Meloimorpha japonica

-Meloimorpha japonica, also known as suzumushi (鈴虫, lit. 'bell cricket'), the bell cricket, and the bell-ring cricket, is a species of cricket widespread in Asia (from India, through Indochina to Japan).
+Meloimorpha japonica, also known as suzumushi (鈴虫, lit. 'bell bug'), the bell cricket, and the bell-ring cricket, is a species of cricket widespread in Asia (from India, through Indochina to Japan).
 It is known particularly for its chiming song in Japan, where they are often kept as pets.

 Description

-M. japonica range from approximately 17 to 25 mm in length and have wide wings which are shaped like melon seeds.
+Meloimorpha japonica range from approximately 17 to 25 mm in length and have wide wings which are shaped like melon seeds.

 Subspecies

 The Orthoptera Species File lists two subspecies: